 White Dog Farms, a Christmas Tree farm based in Southern New Jersey, is owned and operated by Mike Caffrey.
 Mike retired after close to 37 years with Atlantic Electric and wanted to do something with his 10 acres of property.
 Christmas trees seemed like an ideal crop for this long and narrow parcel of land, and planting started in 2002.
-We plant up to 2,000 seedlings each year, and it takes approximately 7 years for each seedling to grow into a 6-foot tree.
+We plant up to 2,000 seedlings each year, and it takes approximately 7 to 10 years for each seedling to grow into a 6-foot tree.

 The Christmas tree farm is located in Hammonton, New Jersey, a farm community settled comfortably between two major cities, Atlantic City and Philadelphia.
 Hammonton, the Blueberry Capital of the world, is close enough to catch a glimpse of the city action, yet far enough away to immerse oneself completely in the wilderness of the Pine Barrens; Hammonton truly is the Hub of South Jersey.

 With easy access to the Atlantic City Expressway, Route 42, the Black Horse Pike, the White Horse Pike and Route 54, it’s a pleasant holiday drive from many nearby areas (see map).

 Many people wonder, where did the name come from?